Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{Comparison of Deep Learning Based Approaches}

-Figure~\ref{fig:deep} shows the relative performance of the three deep learning algorithms and 1NN-DTW.
+Figure~\ref{fig:deep} shows the relative performance of the five deep learning algorithms and 1NN-DTW.
 Averaged statistics are shown in Table~\ref{tab:DeepLearning}.
 The results confirm our prior belief: CNN is no better than 1NN-DTW, ResNet is significantly better than CNN, and InceptionTime is significantly better than ResNet.
+They also confirm recent findings in ~\cite{ismail22hybrid} and~\cite{ismail23lite}: H-InceptionTime gives a small, but significant improvement over InceptionTime and LiteTime is as accurate as InceptionTime but takes a fraction of the time.
+We choose H-InceptionTime as our best in class.